VigneshVSV/thing-control-panel/README.md

 ![Execute Actions](readme-assets/actions.png)
 ![Stream Events](readme-assets/events.png)

+Supported ops are
+- read, write & observe property
+- invoke action
+- subscribe event

+Whenever an operation is executed, the output is printed in the console below.
 Its recommended to install a JSON viewer for your web browser, like [this](https://chromewebstore.google.com/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh).

-You can then load the console entries in a new tab and read it in a correctly formatted way.
+You can then load the console entries in a new tab and read it in a correctly formatted way or download it for other purposes.
 Edit the number of entries that can stored in the console output by setting the value of "Max Entries" from the drop down.
 More entries will take more RAM, but useful for capturing events or eventful measurement data directly in the GUI.

 ##### Contributors welcome.
+Feel free to also propose new ideas.
 There are also similar projects available from Web of Things community.

 ### To Do